 Thank you for taking the time to visit my website and learn more about me!

 After college and starting a career I moved back to Cypress to start my own family and to be near my parents as they began to age.
-I am a single mom to a wonderful 8-year-old son.
-Until the pandemic I was a very frequent volunteer at his school as I believe as we all do that education is one of the most important tools we can give our children.
+I am a single mom to a wonderful 10-year-old son.
 I own a business here in Cypress that serves children and their families.
 The main objective of Strong Dance Studios is building confidence in kids, another important tool for their future.
 Despite mandated shutdowns I was able to pivot the business to stay open and thrive.
 With innovation we remained operational without receiving relief and never layed off or reduced hours for our amazing team.
 Creative, collaborative problem solving is one of my strengths.

 If elected to the City Council I would be honored to bring my business experience, my work ethic and my commitment to serve our community across ALL interests to City Hall.
 I would be your representative to make your voice heard on the many important decisions we currently face.
-Until the election I'll be out driving our neighborhoods to talk from a distance with you and understand what matters to you.
+Until the election I'll be out canvassing our neighborhoods to talk with you and understand what matters to you.
 I look forward to hearing more about what concerns you have and how to best serve you.

 Vote Strong for City Council!